-1. From the File menu, choose New > SmartDesign or in the Design Flow window or double-click Create SmartDesign.
+From the File menu, choose New > SmartDesign or in the Design Flow window or double-click Create SmartDesign.
 The Create New SmartDesign dialog box opens.

-Figure 20 · Create New SmartDesign Dialog Box
+Figure 3-1.
+Create New SmartDesign Dialog Box

-Enter a name and click OK.
+2. Enter a name and click OK.
 The component appears in the Design Hierarchy tab of the Design Explorer.
-NOTE: The component name you choose much be unique in your project

-For more information see the SmartDesign User Guide.
+Note: The component name you choose must be unique in your project.
+For more information, see SmartDesignUser Guide.

-Export Component Description(Tcl)
+3.1.2 Export Component Description (Tcl)

 Components such as SmartDesign components, configured cores and HDL+ cores can be separately exported as Tcl with the Export Component Description option.
-To export a SmartDesign component, configured core or HDL+ core as Tcl, right click the component and choose "Export Component Description(Tcl)" option
+To export a SmartDesign component, configured core or HDL+ core as Tcl, right click the component and choose "Export Component Description(Tcl)" option.

-Figure 21 · Export As TCL option for SmartDesign Component
+Figure 3-2.
+Export as TCL Option for SmartDesign Component

-Figure 22 · Export Script Dialog Box
+Figure 3-3.
+Export Script Dialog Box